jon-jacky/home/computing.md

 - <https://news.ycombinator.com/item?id=31246054> comment by *continuational*
   on Emacs for Professionals:
-  "Emacs is built upon a golden idea: The programmable text buffer as the user interface for the OS."
+  "Emacs is built upon a golden idea: The programmable text buffer as the user interface for the OS. ..."

 - <https://news.ycombinator.com/item?id=25028157> comment by *submeta* on
   (the program) Alfred: